 Here’s the K-Plus (left) alongside a roughly comparable grind setting from the Timemore (right):

-It’s less clear in the photo than I’d hoped, but the K-Plus has noticeably fewer boulders—and ground through the same amount in about 60% of the time.
+It’s less clear in the photo than in reality, but the K-Plus has noticeably fewer boulders—and took about 60% as long to grind through the same amount of coffee at a similar setting.

-Speaking of speed, the 48mm conical burrs, long handle (with a comfortably large wooden knob), and apparently aggressive feeding from the hopper all add up to impressive speed.
+Speaking of speed, the 48mm conical burrs, long handle (with a comfortably large wooden knob), and apparently aggressive feeding from the hopper all add up to very efficient grinding.

 The hopper will hold roughly 30g—perhaps a bit more—so you’ll crank through a full load in just 40 seconds at a medium setting.